usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-testing.md

 navbar: Guides
 layout: guides
 key: 1.2
+bump: true

+tags:
+  - text: 'New'
+    type: 'is-primary'
 ---

+Pending

+{% comment %}
 You must use the [JUnit 5](https://junit.org/junit5/) tests provided with the [project-tests]({{ site.data.info.links.github.link }}/project-tests) repository to determine if your project is meeting the required functionality.
-The suite of tests for each project are given by the `Project#Test.java` files in the [src]({{ site.data.info.links.github.link }}/project-tests/tree/main/SearchEngineTest/src/test/java) subdirectory.
-For example, the tests for [Project 1](project-1.html) are provided by the [Project1Test.java]({{ site.data.info.links.github.link }}/project-tests/blob/main/SearchEngineTest/src/test/java/Project1Test.java) file.
+The suite of tests for each project are given by the `Project#Test.java` files in the [src]({{ site.data.info.links.github.link }}/project-tests/tree/main/src/test/java) subdirectory.
+For example, the tests for [Project 1](project-1.html) are provided by the [Project1Test.java]({{ site.data.info.links.github.link }}/project-tests/blob/main/src/test/java/Project1Test.java) file.

 Your code must pass these tests (using the [remote testing](#testing-remotely) procedure below) both to earn credit for the functionality portion of the project grade, and before every subsequent code review required after that point.
 For example, you will earn a grade for [Project 1 Functionality](project-1.html) for the first code release that passes the tests.
 However, to earn a grade for [Project 1 Design](project-1.html), your code will need to pass the tests again before every code review until you pass the design requirements.